chaiyixiao/CryptogramTeamWork/GroupProject/Docs/ProjectPlan.md

 - **Test**: to develop complete and thorough test cases to verify and validate features based on the requirements, and use cases

 	- _Entrance criteria_: once some bulk code for a component is finished, or some integration of components is finished
-	- _Exit criteria_: thorogh test cases created and passed for all the components and features; and the following deliverables
+	- _Exit criteria_: thorough test cases created and passed for all the components and features; and the following deliverables
 		- test cases and test manual
 		- revision on previous deliverables

 ### IV.
 Transition

-- **Deployment**: to transit the software from development to into real production; to create support materials for users; to carry out end-user test and collect feedback; to plan revisied releases based on issues and feedback received
+- **Deployment**: to transit the software from development to into real production; to create support materials for users; to carry out end-user test and collect feedback; to plan revised releases based on issues and feedback received

-	- _Entrance criteria_: an alpha verison of executable and tested application released, team-wide agreement
+	- _Entrance criteria_: an alpha version of executable and tested application released, team-wide agreement
-    - _Exite criteria_: issued resolved, complete in-use project, user satisfied, cost acceptable, and the following deliverables
+    - _Exite criteria_: issued resolved, completely in-use project, user satisfied, cost acceptable, and the following deliverables
-    	- final stable realse of the project
+    	- final stable release of the project
     	- revised user manual
     	- issues and user feedback
-    	- reviion on previous deliverables
+    	- revision on previous deliverables